-Assignment of an earnest money contract is often compared to selling a real estate note, since many of the same principles apply.
+Assignment of a contract is comparable to assigning a promissory note since many of the same principles apply.
 The main difference is that earnest money contracts, unlike notes, are not negotiable instruments subject to the Uniform Commercial Code.
 Even so, these two types of assignments share a number of characteristics:

 A poorly-written assignment that does not address the full range of reps and warranties (and how they may be limited or excluded) is an engraved invitation to a lawsuit.
-If this subject is not expressly addressed in the assignment, either or both parties may assume that reps and warranties exist when they do not, or they may later assert that these were somehow implied in the course of dealing between the parties.
-Either outcome can easily lead to litigation involving a lot of finger-pointing and he-said-she-said allegations.
+If this subject is not thoroughly addressed, either or both parties may assume that reps and warranties exist when they do not, or they may later assert that reps and warranties were somehow implied in the course of dealing between the parties.
+Either outcome can lead to litigation involving a lot of finger-pointing and he-said-she-said allegations.
 Dodging reps and warranties in the interest of document brevity is amateurish and dangerous.
-Critical legal issues do not go away merely because they are not explicitly addressed.
+Critical legal issues do not go away merely because they are ignored.

 Covenants and Agreements

-A well-drafted assignment should include express agreements by the parties to undertake further action if needed.
-Clarity is important.
-Nothing in this area should be assumed or implied.
-For example, a well-drafted assignment would include agreement by the assignor to promptly deliver the original contract and any related documentation that may be in the assignor’s possession.
-The assignee should agree to be bound by the contract and perform accordingly as the new buyer thereunder.
+When it comes to duties and obligations of seller-assignor and buyer-assignee, clarity and express written provisions are important.
+Nothing oral should be relied upon.
+Nothing should be assumed or implied.
+For example, a well-drafted assignment would include agreement by the assignor to promptly deliver the original contract and any related documentation to the assignor.
+The assignee should agree to be bound by the earnest money contract and perform accordingly as the new buyer thereunder.
 Both parties should agree to take such other and further action, including the execution and delivery of additional documents, as may be reasonable or necessary to effectuate the assignment.

-Recourse in the Event the Contract or Closing Fails
+Recourse in Event the Contract or Closing Fails

-It is most often the case that contracts are assigned without recourse, meaning “as is.”
-If sale of an earnest money contract is to be entirely “as is,” an effective clause for this purpose is essential.
-Drafting of an “as is” clause should be carefully done, since the assignor will want not only to disclaim assurances regarding the transferred contract but also any reps or warranties concerning the condition and value of the underlying real property.
-The “as is” provision should also include a clause disclaiming oral statements by either party and declaring that the express written assignment constitutes the sole and final agreement of the parties.
+It is often the case that earnest money contracts are assigned without recourse, meaning “as is.”
+If sale of a contract is to be entirely “as is,” an effective clause for this purpose is essential.
+Drafting of an “as is” clause should be carefully done, since the seller-assignor will want not only to disclaim assurances regarding the transferred earnest money contract but also any reps or warranties concerning the condition and value of the underlying real property.

 Express Consent from the Owner of the Property

-It is important—vital, in fact—for the buyer-assignee of an earnest money contract to be sure that the owner of the property consents to the assignment and will honor the assignee’s status as the new buyer of the property.
-If overlooked, the assignee may wind up facing a hostile seller at closing who refuses to accept the assignee as the legitimate buyer.
+It is important—vital, in fact—for the buyer-assignee of an earnest money contract to be sure that the property owner consents to the assignment and will honor the buyer-assignee’s status as the new buyer under the contract.
+Otherwise, the assignee may face a hostile seller at closing who refuses to accept the assignee of the contract as the legitimate buyer of the property.

-The addition of Property Code Section 5.086 requiring an equitable interest disclosure requirement of the Property Code could be the beginning of a regulatory scheme for the wholesaling of earnest money contracts.
-Abuses and mishaps in this area will make the news from time to time, so it is likely that future Texas legislatures will build on Section 5.086 and expand it, just as occurred in the case of executory contracts.
-The pressure for regulation may also increase as cases inevitably appear seeking to bring wholesaling within the reach of the Deceptive Trade Practices Act.
+The equitable interest disclosure requirement of the Property Code could be the beginning of a regulatory scheme for the wholesaling of earnest money contracts.
+Abuses and mishaps in this area will make news from time to time, so future Texas legislatures may build on existing disclosure requirements and expand beyond them, just as occurred in the case of executory contracts in 2005.
+The pressure for regulation may also increase as cases appear that seek to bring wholesaling within the reach of the Deceptive Trade Practices Act.

 Information in this article is provided for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and expressly retained in writing to do so.